 Worked countries on 60 m:

-Denmark, Faroe Islands, Greenland, Norway, Svalbard, Sweden, Iceland, England, Wales, Scotland, Isle of Man, Northern Ireland, USA, Canada, Czech Republic, Slovak Republic, Bulgaria, Bahrain, Croatia, Hungary, Spain, Balearic Islands, Canary Islands, Portugal, Azores, Israel, Kuwait, Germany, Western Sahara, Ukraine, Andorra, Macedonia, Maldives, Netherlands, Uzbekistan, Oman, Belgium, Ceuta & Mililla, Liechtenstein, Poland, Switzerland, Estonia, Latvia, Belarus
+Denmark, Faroe Islands, Greenland, Norway, Svalbard, Sweden, Iceland, England, Wales, Scotland, Isle of Man, Northern Ireland, USA, Canada, Czech Republic, Slovak Republic, Bulgaria, Bahrain, Croatia, Hungary, Spain, Balearic Islands, Canary Islands, Portugal, Azores, Israel, Kuwait, Germany, Western Sahara, Ukraine, Andorra, Macedonia, Maldives, Netherlands, Uzbekistan, Oman, Belgium, Ceuta & Mililla, Liechtenstein, Poland, Switzerland, Estonia, Latvia, Belarus, Aland Is.

 Channels on 60 m:

 Denmark, Greenland, Grenada, Trinidad & Tobago and Samoa: